Broadsign Integration

 Description

-Handles Broadsign Control Player integration: BroadSignPlay() lifecycle, screen ID extraction from BroadSignObject, playback state management, and skip signaling via document title.
+Handles Broadsign Control Player integration: BroadSignPlay() lifecycle with dual handler (function + custom event), screen ID extraction from BroadSignObject.frame_id, and WebSocket skip_next command via Remote Control API.

 • Name